 • Accessible, modern and safe elections and respecting our state’s initiative and referendum processes;

-• A responsible investment in public education, community colleges and our universities;
+• A responsible investment in public education with teacher pay that honors the profession, and investments in community colleges and our universities;

 • A vibrant economy that focuses support on small, women and minority-owned businesses;